 Sound aﬀects us both physiologically and psychologically and noise, which can be defined as “unwanted sound”, can increase heart rate, blood pressure and respiration rate.
 Pleasant sounds help create a sense of well-being and music can be used to treat depression, to reach autistic people and to calm and relax tense patients.
 Good acoustic conditions improve patient privacy and dignity, and promote essential sleep patterns and such conditions are key to healing.

 Good acoustic design therefore brings other benefits in terms of patient and staﬀ comfort and morale, as well as improved eﬃciency and usability of equipment.

-Hospital acoustics (or healthcare acoustics) are governed by HTM08-01. the document provides criteria and guidance on a range of subjects, all designed to ensure any new build health facility is acoustically comfortable, and provides the required levels of comfort and privacy.
+Hospital acoustics (or healthcare acoustics) are governed by HTM08-01.
+The document provides criteria and guidance on a range of subjects, all designed to ensure any new build health facility is quiet, acoustically comfortable, and provides the required levels of comfort and privacy.

 The document recommends acoustic criteria for:

 - noise levels in rooms – both from mechanical services within the building and from noise coming from outside.
 It is important to create an acoustic environment that allows rooms to be used for resting, sleeping, treatment, consultation and concentration.
 There are also statutory limits for noise levels that individuals can be exposed to whilst working;